caido/doc-developer/src/concepts/index.md

 Here you will find explanations of the core concepts that underpin Caido plugins.

+## Backend

+- [Dealing with Binary Data](./backend/binary.md) - Using invalid UTF-8 in Caido.

 ## Essentials

 - [Plugin Architecture](./essentials/package.md) - The structure of a plugin package.
+- [Tooling](./essentials/tooling.md) - Tools for the ease of plugin development.
 - [Runtime](./essentials/runtime.md) - Javascript runtimes used by plugins.
-- [Tooling](./essentials/tooling.md) - Tools for the ease of plugin development.

 ## Modules